In order to earn a doctoral degree, graduate students in the Department of Economics must fulfill the following requirements:

 - Pass the preliminary examinations in microeconomics and macroeconomics in the summer of the first year in the program.

-- Research and write a second-year research paper which constitutes the PhD comprehensive milestone.
+- Write a second-year research paper which constitutes the PhD comprehensive milestone.

 - Form a dissertation committee and hold a dissertation overview.